Where did you earn your undergraduate degree from?

 What are you doing in your classes relevant to your field of study?

 We have studied different ways of speaking about God and what it means to think about different relationships.
 For example, we explore how our relationships impact the way we see God and how we relate to others.
-I’m currently in a spiritual biography class where we read the biographies of men and women who have lived very holy lives.
+I was in a spiritual biography class where we read the biographies of men and women who have lived very holy lives.
 It’s opened my eyes to what I can learn from these people and how I can incorporate their work in my own ministry.

 What advice would you give to students considering enrolling in the SOT?